Eastern Front (World War I): Russia – the February Revolution

 By Saturday, 25 February, the city of Petrograd was essentially shut down.
 No one was allowed to work or wanted to work.
 Even though there were a few incidents of police and soldiers firing into the crowds, those groups soon mutinied and joined the protesters.
 Tsar Nicholas II, who was not in Petrograd during the revolution, heard reports of the protests but chose not to take them seriously.
-By 1 March, it was obvious to everyone except the czar himself, that his rule was over.
-On 2 March it was made official.From this point onwards Russia was administrated by the Russian Provisional Government until the October Revolution.
+By 1 March, it was obvious to everyone except the Tsar himself, that his rule was over.
+On 2 March it was made official.
+From this point onwards Russia was administered by the Russian Provisional Government until the October Revolution.

-Romania – the Summer Campaign and aftermath
+Romania – the Summer Campaign

-In early July 1917, on the Romanian front, a relatively small area, there was one of the largest concentrations of combat forces and means known during the conflagration: nine armies, 80 infantry divisions with 974 battalions, 19 cavalry divisions with 550 squadrons and 923 artillery batteries, whose effectives numbered some 800,000 men, with about one million in their immediate reserve.
-The three great battles, decisive for the Romanian nation's destiny, delivered at Mărăști, Mărășești and Oituz represented a turning point in the world war on the Eastern front.
-These battles, named by the localities and zones where they took place, were fought approximately on the front alignment stabilized in early 1917, which the conflicting sides had thoroughly consolidated for half a year.
+In early July 1917, on a relatively small area of the Romanian front, there began one of the largest concentrations of combat forces and means known during the conflagration: nine armies, 80 infantry divisions with 974 battalions, 19 cavalry divisions with 550 squadrons and 923 artillery batteries; in total they numbered some 800,000 men, with about one million in their immediate reserve.
 Between late July and early September, the Romanian Army fought the battles of Mărăști, Mărășești and Oituz, managing to stop the German-Austro-Hungarian advance, inflicting heavy losses in the process and winning the most important Allied victories on the Eastern Front in 1917.
 As a result of these operations, the remaining Romanian territories remained unoccupied, tying down nearly 1,000,000 Central Powers troops and prompting The Times to describe the Romanian front as "The only point of light in the East".

-On 7 May 1918, in light of the existing politico-military situation, Romania was forced to conclude the Treaty of Bucharest with the Central Powers, imposing harsh conditions on the country but recognizing its union with Bessarabia.
-Alexandru Marghiloman became the new German-sponsored Prime Minister.
-King Ferdinand, however, refused to sign the treaty.